swayamvirmani/hackflow/README.md

-   # 🚀 HackYours - AI-Powered Hackathon Companion
+   # 🚀 HackFlow - AI-Powered Hackathon Companion

-HackYours is your ultimate hackathon assistant — an AI-powered platform that helps developers, students, and innovators ideate, pitch, and plan hackathon-ready projects in minutes.
+HackFlow is your ultimate hackathon assistant — an AI-powered platform that helps developers, students, and innovators ideate, pitch, and plan hackathon-ready projects in minutes.
 Built during a hackathon by Team Binary Brains, this tool streamlines your journey from *"What should we build?"* to *"Let’s ship it!"* — with the help of Google’s Gemini AI.

 ---